 Daniel E. Buras is a business and litigation attorney at Chehardy Sherman Williams handling legal matters for clients in Louisiana and Texas.
 His practice focuses on alternative dispute resolution, medical malpractice, military and security, litigation and business, risk avoidance, and environmental issues.
 Mr. Buras has been named a Top Lawyer by New Orleans Magazine and is a highly decorated navy officer.
+Mr. Buras assisted clients in their recovery of millions of dollars in hurricane related storm damage claims for homeowners and businesses following both natural and man-made disasters.
+He litigated cases involving storm related damage claims throughout South Louisiana on behalf of individuals and businesses.
+Mr. Buras has presented damage recovery seminars to the US Military and numerous organizations and churches.

 After serving as a law clerk with the United States Court of Appeal for the Eleventh Circuit, he entered private practice.
 He received a direct commission as an intelligence officer in 2003 and subsequently completed the Naval Intelligence Officer Basic Course at Dam Neck, VA.